 Are you passionate about horses?
 Do you love being outdoors?
 Do you like working as part of a team?

 Working as a groom and looking after horses is a challenging, busy and rewarding occupation.
-A good groom is highly talented at their job and they need to be!
+Grooms belong to their professional association, the BGA - join today for just £24.50

 As a groom you will be paid according to your experience and responsibilities, but wages vary widely in the equestrian industry, apart from racing, which has a wage structure.